 Venous thromboembolism unrelated to erythrocytosis

 Very rarely prostatic enlargement may occur.
 This is thought to be a physiologic rate of growth due to the normalization of serum testosterone.
 Prostatic obstructive symptoms are rare.
-Currently, replacing testosterone to physiologic levels is not thought to cause new prostate cancer or accelerate growth or spread of localized prostate cancer.
+Replacing testosterone to physiologic levels is not thought to cause new prostate cancer or accelerate growth or spread of localized prostate cancer.
 TRT is thought to have a minimal effect on serum prostate-specific antigen (PSA) levels in men with benign prostatic hyperplasia Benign Prostatic Hyperplasia (BPH) Benign prostatic hyperplasia (BPH) is nonmalignant adenomatous overgrowth of the periurethral prostate gland.
 Symptoms are those of bladder outlet obstruction—weak stream, hesitancy, urinary... read more and in men with treated prostate cancer.
 However, product inserts do state that TRT is contraindicated in men with prostate cancer Prostate Cancer Prostate cancer is usually adenocarcinoma.
 Symptoms are typically absent until tumor growth causes hematuria and/or obstruction with pain.
 Diagnosis is suggested by digital rectal examination... read more , and men who have or are at high risk of prostate cancer should be counseled and carefully followed with digital rectal examinations and PSA measurements while taking TRT.
 A prostate biopsy Prostate biopsy Biopsy of the urinary tract requires a trained specialist (nephrologist, urologist, or interventional radiologist).
 Indications for diagnostic biopsy include unexplained nephritic or nephrotic... read more may be needed if PSA elevation persists after TRT is stopped.
 Hypogonadal men with effectively treated prostate cancer or suspected of having prostate cancer should seek consultation with an expert.
-Oral formulations of testosterone carry risks of hepatocellular dysfunction and hepatic adenoma.

 Men taking supplemental testosterone should be monitored periodically.
 Hematocrit (Hct), PSA, and testosterone levels should be measured quarterly during the first year of TRT and semiannually thereafter.
 Digital rectal examination should be offered at the same times.
 If Hct is ≥ 54%, the testosterone dose should be reduced.
 Significant increases in PSA level should prompt consideration of prostate biopsy in men who would otherwise be candidates for prostate cancer diagnosis and treatment.